thinkshout/thinkshout/_case_studies/columbia-riverkeeper.md

   - section-image: "/assets/images/case-studies/CORI-large-2.jpg"
     section-image-alt: "Website homepage displayed on a smartphone"

-  - section-type: quote
-    section-quote: |
-      “ThinkShout's BENE platform is a forward-thinking solution designed to make the daunting task of building a website, a fun and enjoyable experience.
-Thanks to ThinkShout's team, no matter how complex the design request seems, the BENE platform delivers a thoughtful, well-designed solution.”
-    section-attribution: "~ Liz Terhaar, Communications Director, Columbia Riverkeeper"

   - section-image1: "/assets/images/case-studies/CORI-Small-1.jpg"
     section-image-alt1: "Website interior displayed on a smartphone"